jablpiotrek/2d-bicubic-interpolate/README.md

 ## Description

-This package is implementations of
+This package is an implementation of a [cubic-spline](https://www.npmjs.com/package/cubic-spline) by [morganherlocker](https://www.npmjs.com/~morganherlocker) for 2-dimensional array, representing 2-variable function.
+'''
+z = f(x,y)
+'''

 ## Dependancies